LujiAnna/intro-typescript/README.md

 # Typescript Intro

-> Tools like webpack will compile this down to regular JavaScript, so every browser can read it.
+> Tools like webpack will compile .ts files down to regular JavaScript, so every browser can read it.
 > [Docs](https://www.typescriptlang.org/)

 ✨ Mission